How to install LogChimp on Ubuntu?

 The officially recommended production installation requires the following stack:

-Before getting started you should set up a working DNS A-Record from you domain, pointing to the server’s IP address.
+Before getting started, you should set up a working DNS A-Record from your domain registrar, pointing to the server’s IP address.

 Server Setup